 Ever seen the error, “There is a problem with this website’s security certificate” and wondered what it meant?
-I’ll explain what a security certificate is, and how it works – so you can get back to your browsing – without the worry.
+Security certificates can be a little complicated, but it’s worth learning about what they are and how they help us.

-When you access a website where you need to log in and manage an account, it’s important that your account details stay between you and your service provider, so your money, identity, and personal information stay safe.
-Your online service provider could be your bank, an online store or e-commerce website, PayPal, your email, or your private blog.
+When you access a website where you need to log in and manage an account, it’s important to protect communications between you and the service.
+This service could be your bank, an online store or e-commerce website, PayPal, your email, or your private blog.

 When you access these kinds of websites, you’ll notice the URL starts with a lock icon and “https://” instead of just “http://”.

 This extra “S” means you’re using HTTPS (HyperText Transfer Protocol Secure).
 An HTTPS connection is protected by Secure Socket Layer/Transport Layer Security.
 Data sent between you and the website is encrypted and keeps the information private.

 Much like how you log in to a website to prove you’re the real deal, a website also has to prove to you that it’s real.
 It does this by showing an internet security certificate to your browser.
 If the browser accepts the certificate, it indicates to you that the site is legitimate with the lock symbol.